1. Overview

 Use the byte array converter to use the binary serialized form of the Kafka record keys:

-4.4.2.
-Kafka Record Values
+4.6.2.
+Kafka Record Value

 Multiple data formats are supported for Kafka record values depending on the configured target Redis data structure.
 Each data structure expects a specific format.
-If your data in Kafka is not in the format expected for a given data structure, consider using Single Message Transformations to convert to a byte array, string, Struct, or map before it is written to Redis.
+If your data in Kafka is not in the format expected for a given data structure, consider using Single Message Transforms to convert to a byte array, string, Struct, or map before it is written to Redis.

 Target Record Value Assigned To